ProjectPythia/unstructured-grid-viz-cookbook/README.md

 Geographic projections and features, to name a few.
 Also in this section, customization and interactivaity with UXarray plotting and considerations with high-resolution plotting are also provided.

-**4. Visualization Workflows**
+**4. Visualization Recipies**

-In this last chapter, we offer to the interested readers a set of focused workflows that can be realized with UXarray; MPAS analysis across resolutions, e3SM radiative feedback analysis, to name a few
+In this last chapter, we offer to the interested readers a set of focused workflows that can be realized with UXarray, including visualizations of MPAS and E3SM model output.

 ## Running the Notebooks